 Track tigers, chase light, and sharpen your eye with expert photographers guiding the way.

-From the teak forests of Pench to the bamboo thickets of Tadoba, this journey places you at the heart of India’s untamed corners – camera ready, guided by a seasoned expedition leader, Pranad Patil.
-Timed for the golden light of February and March, it’s a photographic safari for those who seek more than sightings: here, every frame tells a story.
-Your journey weaves through Delhi and Agra, where light and shadow shape new perspectives.
-With private game drives, intimate stays, and hands-on guidance, this is a safari designed for storytellers.
+From the teak forests of Pench to the bamboo thickets of Tadoba, this journey places you at the heart of India’s untamed corners, camera ready and guided by expedition leader, Pranad Patil.
+Timed for the golden light of March and April, it is a photographic safari for those who see more than sightings, here every frame tells a story.

 Chase what the wild reveals.
 The rest, we leave to your lens.

-3 nights Delhi | 3 nights Pench National Park | 3 nights Tadoba Andhari Tiger Reserve | 1 night Agra
+1 night Delhi | 3 nights Pench National Park | 3 nights Tadoba Andhari Tiger Reserve | 2 nights Delhi

-Stay: The Oberoi
+Stay: The Imperial New Delhi

 Stay: Pench Tree Lodge